Team Jayco–AlUla (men's team): Media

 The team is known for their online videos created by Dan Jones.
 Their channel has been successful due to their series "Backstage Pass" which gives viewers an insight into the team and the personalities in it.
-As of July 13, 2016, Dan has made over 400 episodes of Backstage Pass.
-The channel also had series such as "Bike Riders Can't Cook" and "Sunrise to Sunset" which showed fans a day in the life of a rider or staff member.
+As of July 2016, Dan had made over 400 episodes of Backstage Pass.
+The channel had series such as "Bike Riders Can't Cook" and "Sunrise to Sunset" which showed fans a day in the life of a rider or staff member.

 The total hits on the channel is currently over 16.5 million.
 One of the most successful videos so far was the team's version of Call Me Maybe by singer Carly Rae Jepsen.
-It has had over 1 million hits on YouTube and was also used by Eurosport to introduce the coverage of the 16th stage of the 2012 Vuelta a España.
+It has had over 1 million hits on YouTube and was used by Eurosport to introduce the coverage of the 16th stage of the 2012 Vuelta a España.

-Neal Rogers from Velo News labelled the video "Possibly the single best PR move I've seen from a pro cycling team in years!"
+Neal Rogers from Velo News labelled the video "Possibly the single best PR move I've seen from a pro cycling team in years!

 In 2013, they made a tribute video of AC/DC's famous song "You Shook Me All Night Long", though they were forced to remove it from their official channel after a complaint from the rights holders.